 I track my expenses once a month.
-I know some people suggest to track them every day but, wow, that’s hardcore.
+I know some people suggest tracking them every day, but, wow, that’s hardcore.
 And I really don’t think it adds much value.

 There are several ways that you can use to track expenses: